alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/10-Server-Side-And-Client-Side-Validations.md

 ![Null reference exception](assets/images/null-reference-exception.jpg "Null reference exception")

-This is cause because we have returned to the Razor page for display without getting the list of Users.
+This is caused because we have returned to the Razor page for display without getting the list of Users.

-We need to run the ``OnGet()`` method to get a list of all Users.
-We need to refactor our ``OnGet()`` method.
+We need to run the ``OnGet()`` method to get a list of all Users after we add the new User.
+We need to abstract out our ``OnGet()`` method to a new method so that we can use it more than once.

 ```bash
     public async Task<IActionResult> OnGet()